 I reported a story a few years ago where I took a road trip along the proposed route of a natural gas pipeline that ran from western Massachusetts to New Hampshire.
 It involved getting lost in the woods and talking to interesting people about this contentious pipeline.

 Another was when I finished college and I started at NEPR in 2012.
 It was a presidential election year.
-The gubernatorial race between Scott Brown and Elizabeth Warren was happening in Massachusetts and I had a chance to go to one of their debates in Springfield.
+The U.S. Senate race between Scott Brown and Elizabeth Warren was happening in Massachusetts and I had a chance to go to one of their debates in Springfield.
 Presidential election years are always pretty intense for journalists and, at the time, that election season seemed crazy.

 What word do you often stumble over on air?